drankinatty/ternary_st/README.md

 `strdup` has been removed and replaced with standard `strlen, malloc, memcpy` to address the removal of `strdup` from the C99 standard.
 While many compilers provide `strdup` as an extension, as was originally provided by `-std=gnu11`, the code is now C11 standard compliant and backward compatible with prior versions.

+An additional makefile `Makefile.lib` was added which builds a Linux shared-object library from the `ternary_st` source.
+The original makefile builds the .so by default by calling `Makefile.lib` within the `all:` rule.
+You can build-only the shared-object library by invoking make as `make libternary_st` or by simply passing the `-f` option to call make on the library makefile with `make -f Makefile.lib`.

+Adding `install` (and running with elevated privileges) will install the shared-object library in `$(PREFIX)/$(INSTDIR)` (`/usr/local/lib64` by default).
+The configuration file containing the path is installed in `/etc/ld.so.conf.d/ternary_st.conf` and `ldconfig` is run to update the linker shared-object library cache.

-If you find any problems, let me know (or better yet provide a patch).
+If you find any problems, let me know (or better yet, create a pull-request and provide a patch).